lmish001/rshell/README.md

 - `precedence_test.sh`
 - `commented_command.sh`
 - `exit.sh`
+- `input_redir.sh`
+- `io_redir.sh`
+- `io_syntax.sh`
+- `output_redir.sh`
+- `pipe.sh`

 # Known bugs
-- If a command is trying to delete a directory/file that does not exist, rshell treats it as a successfully executed command (it does indicate that the file/directory specified does not exist, but this affects the output with connectors, as the expression is evaluated as true).
+- Piping has not been combined to work with input/output redirection

 #Fixed Bugs
 - The shell doesn't exit after presing 'Enter
+- If a command is trying to delete a directory/file that does not exist, rshell no longer treats it as a successfully executed command.